sae220/hoc2022-md/kitchen_plate.md

 # Plate Swap

 ## Step 1
-The silly zombie chef gave everyone the wrong meals!
-Search the kitchen for the menu and make sure everyone ends up with the correct meals.
+It seems the Zombie Chef gave everyone the wrong meal!
+Search the kitchen for the menu and make sure everyone ends up with the correct meal.

 #### ~ tutorialhint
 Use the ``||hoc22.swap <color> side||`` blocks to swap the dishes until everyone has their correct meals.
 The minimum amount of swaps required is three.